daffadevhosting/jekyll-buildr-cli/README.md

 ## Commands

-Here is a complete list of available commands.
+Here is a complete list of available commands with detailed explanations.

 ### `login`